Table of Contents Hide

 When Margaret Mead died in 1978, she was perhaps one of the most revered anthropologists in the world.
 Her works taught the public about anthropology and a holistic approach to the human species.
 Mead was ahead of her time, writing about topics that focused on women and gender roles in American society.
 Coming of Age in Samoa (1928) was instrumental in inspiring the sexual revolution of the 1960s.

 In 1969, Mead spoke before Congress in support of marijuana legalization and she told Newsweek Magazine that she had tried it.
-She was then labeled a “dirty old lady” by Florida governor Claude Kirk, and a “spook” by the wife of the Attorney General.
+She was then labeled a “dirty old lady” by Florida Governor Claude Kirk, and a “spook” by the wife of the Attorney General.
 These opinions did little to deter her and seemed to drive her more.

 After her death in 1978, President Jimmy Carter posthumously awarded Mead the Presidential Medal of Freedom.

 Dr. Sanjay Gupta has been instrumental in producing informative television shows that illustrate the benefits of marijuana.
-As associate chief of the neurosurgery at Grady Memorial Hospital in Atlanta, Georgia, and as assistant professor of neurosurgery at the Emory University School of Medicine, the good doctor has been in the forefront of the cannabis legalization movement and education.
+As associate chief of the neurosurgery at Grady Memorial Hospital in Atlanta, Georgia, and as an assistant professor of neurosurgery at the Emory University School of Medicine, the good doctor has been in the forefront of the cannabis legalization movement and education.

 He has produced multiple Emmy Award-winning specials for CNN.
 In 2013, while working on a documentary about marijuana, Gupta announced that he had changed his mind about the plant.
 Gupta had previously condoned medical marijuana, but in light of his own findings, he reversed his position.
 He produced the four-part documentary for CNN, “Weed: The Marijuana Revolution“ which showed his new findings.